-OK, admit it... you secretly covet fingerstyle skills but won't go public with it 'cause you've given it a go in the past and you're pretty darn sure that you just don't have the requisite ambidexterity and finger/thumb coordination to pull it off.
-And since you can't juggle either it all sorta makes sense.
+OK, admit it... you secretly covet fingerstyle skills but won't go public with it because you've given it a go in the past and you're pretty darn sure that you just don't have the essential ambidexterity and finger/thumb coordination to pull it off.
+And since you can't juggle either it all sort of makes sense.
 So, no big deal -- there's lots of music you can play with a pick but still, deep down inside, you know that the guitar is a polyphonic instrument and jeez, if you could only...

 STOP!
 Anyone can learn to play fingerstyle.
 Yes, even you.
-It's simply a matter of repetition, muscle memory and solid instruction.
-If you promise to take on the repetition, your muscles will handle the memorization, and Muriel Anderson will provide the solid instruction with 1-2-3 Fingerstyle Guitar.
+It's simply a matter of repetition, muscle memory, and solid instruction.
+If you promise to take on the repetition, your muscles will handle the memorization, and Muriel Anderson will provide the solid direction with 1-2-3 Fingerstyle Guitar.
 Square deal?

 In the first section, Muriel focuses on getting your thumb to think for itself by introducing you to thumb circles, the Merle Travis arm, muffling and a few simple alternating bass moves.
 You'll then start adding the ring, middle and index fingers to the mix, take on your first fingerstyle tune and ... voila!

 Muriel then steps you through three accompaniment patterns that you can apply to virtually any tune.
 You'll learn how to work the pinky over a G, C and E chord and that will prep you for your second fingerstyle tune, Brad's Rag.

 Next up; blue notes, more open chord forms, barre chords, dominant chords, 7th chords, arpeggios, forward rolls, reverse rolls, lullaby, travis and country patterns.
 These skills round out your fingerpicking chops and open the door to your new fingerstyle world.
 But wait... there's more.